vsanka14/suja-sankar-website/src/content/index.md

 ---
-hero_section:
-  description: As an experienced online chemistry tutor, I specialize in bringing
-    chemistry to life for students, making even the toughest topics accessible and engaging.
-My goal?
-To help you excel with confidence.
-  button_text: Get Started
-  secondary_button_text: Learn More
-tuition_highlights:
-  - title: Teaching Excellence
-    description: Over 20 years of inspiring young minds in chemistry
-  - title: Interactive Learning
-    description: Hands-on experiments and engaging demonstrations
-  - title: Expert Resources
-    description: Curated materials for chemistry success
 heroSection:
+  description:
-  description: As an experienced online chemistry tutor, I specialize in bringing
-    chemistry to life for students, making even the toughest topics accessible and engaging.
+    As an experienced online chemistry tutor, I specialize in bringing chemistry to life for students, making even the toughest topics accessible and engaging.
 My goal?
 To help you excel with confidence.
   primaryBtnText: Get Started
   secondaryBtnText: Learn More
-tuitionHighlights:
+highlightsSection:
   - title: Teaching Excellence
     description: Over 20 years of inspiring young minds in chemistry
   - title: Personalized lessons